 Who Really Cares if I Have a Strategy?

-The trouble with strategy
+The Trouble with Strategy

 Many conversations about business strategy start in the wrong direction.
 As soon as the word strategy is uttered, eyes roll and shoulders droop.
 Like a voice came over the loudspeaker announcing an indefinite flight delay or that the coffee machine will take another few hours to repair.
 We’re sorry for any inconvenience caused…